How to Help Your Aging Parent Adjust to Assisted Living

-Moving to assisted living is a major change for an older adult.
+Moving to assisted living is a significant change for an older adult.
 The Senior List shares advice on how to best support a senior parent as they adjust to their life in an assisted living community.

-Change is a constant; yet, accepting and adapting to change isn’t easy.
+Change is constant; yet accepting and adapting to it isn’t easy.
 As a result, many of us aren’t open to change.
+This is especially true for aging seniors moving from the comfort of their homes into an assisted living community.

 Most aging seniors aren’t open to this change as they fear isolation and are unsure of what the new environment will bring.